Willie-Huang/Animal-sound-recognition/README.md

 But in this project also have some Limitations.
 The small test sample size and limited class diversity limit statistical determinism.
 The process remains sensitive to class-inherent variability and extreme acoustic conditions.

 Future work will explore methods such as semi-supervised pre-training, domain adaptation, and test-time data augmentation to further improve the model's stability in unknown acoustic environments.
-Furthermore, we explored PANN/AST fine-tuning for controlled transfer learning comparisons; evaluated SSL pre-training (BYOL-A/COLA) (if unlabeled audio is available); investigated mix/class balance or focus loss under strict ablation conditions; and added test-time data augmentation and domain adaptation for unseen sound environments.
+Furthermore, we will explore PANN/AST fine-tuning for controlled transfer learning comparisons, evaluate semi-supervised pre-training, investigate mixing/class balance or focus loss under strict ablation conditions, and add test-time data augmentation and domain adaptation for unseen acoustic environments.

 ---